DanTheMan6492/Spelunky/README.md

 ##### ***Player Class:***

 ![Player Select](https://github.com/DanTheMan6492/Spelunky/blob/89ca23dbf59d1fd8cb6695a2a197fb144b0f2a80/src/imgs/Characters/image.png)
 In the game, there are a total of 21 player skins that the player can select at the start of the game.
 The character is controlled by a controller, and can do a variety of things on their journey further and further deeper.
 They can walk, jump, attack, and even use items from their inventories or in their hands.
-The player also have 4 bombs and 4 ropes which they can use to assist in their travels, which they can attain more of along with items and equipment in randomly-generated boxes or purchased from shops.
+The player also have 4 bombs which they can use to assist in their travels.

 ##### ***Enemy Class:***